 When we visited in mid-August, Horseshoe Trail was extremely dry, rocky, and difficult to hike without causing small rock slides.
 In wetter weather, you might be hiking down a small runoff creek.

 Either way, you won’t want to forget your hikers!

 Once we made it down in one piece, we took Tuscarora and Lakeside Trails back to the campground, creating about a 4 1/2 to 5 mile total loop.

 On our first visit, we enjoyed a free concert at the park.
-Their event schedule often includes things like arts, bats, music, and photography- so you & your crew will probably be able to find something that they like.
+The Cowan’s Gap State Park event schedule often includes things like arts, bats, music, and photography- so you and your crew will all be able to find something you like.

 If you’re there during the summer, there’s also a public sand beach along the lake (but no pets allowed- boo!).